k-capehart/blog/content/posts/go-salesforce/index.md

 err = sf.UpdateCollection("Contact", contacts, 200)
 if err != nil {
     logger.Fatal(err.Error())
+} else {
+	logger.Print("successfully updated " + strconv.Itoa(len(contacts)) + " contacts")
 }
-logger.Print("successfully updated " + strconv.Itoa(len(contacts)) + " contacts")
 ```

-This loops through the `contacts` variable that was populated from the query, and updates the `AccountId` to be that of the target account.
+This loops through the `contacts` variable that was populated from the query, and updates the `AccountId` value to be that of the target account.
 The list is then passed as an argument to the `UpdateCollection` method.
 The batch size is given as 200 but can be adjusted anywhere in the range of 1-200.
 If everything succeeds, then log how many Contacts were updated.

 ### 5. Run the program